ReiRyghts/wfrsb.github.io/_Law-of-Retribution/vauban.md

 ![Vauban](http://i.imgur.com/yLM0qPT.png)

 Just like Rhino, Vauban is one of the best choices for hard CC when it comes to raids.
-While being an easy frame to build and play, keep in mind that bastille, unlike rhino stomp, has a visual effect that can negatively affect your squad’s ability to visualize the objective, which is why it’s always recommended to carefully pick your energy color.
+While being an easy frame to build and play, keep in mind that Bastille, unlike Rhino's Stomp, has a visual effect that can negatively affect your squad’s ability to visualize the objective, which is why it’s always recommended to carefully pick your energy color.

 * * *